-The decision to close the college is made by the president in conjunction with the vice president of student affairs, the vice president for business and finance, and the vice president for academic affairs.
+The decision to close the college is made by the president in conjunction with the vice president for enrollment management & student success, the vice president for business and finance, and the vice president for academic affairs.
 Any decisions related to canceling classes and closing the college will be made by 5 a.m., and employees and students will be notified accordingly.
 The decision due to weather is made based on the amount of snowfall or ice predicted, temperatures considered to be extremely cold, and/or high winds causing blowing and drifting, which may result in hazardous driving conditions.